Aligning Brand Voice Across Multiple Modalities: A Consistent Strategy

 Define the Core Brand Voice Pillars

-Start by anchoring voice to observable behaviors: what people actually say, how the brand responds, and the emotional effect on the audience.
-These pillars should be actionable—phrases your team can follow in a content brief—not vague descriptors.
+Begin by anchoring your voice to clear, observable behaviors: how people communicate, how your brand reacts, and the emotions these evoke.
+These pillars should be clear actions that your team can use in a content brief instead of vague descriptions.
 Below are five pillars tied to audience needs and brand values, followed by concrete rules and granular do/don’ts that map to text, video, and AI-generated copy.

 Practical voice rules (short, testable)